gdaow/marshpy/README.md

 The glob tag can be set on a YAML string value, and will load all the YAML documents that matches the tagged pattern as a YAML list.
 The pattern is relatively to all configured roots (see below), and the current YAML document directory, if the YAML is loaded from a file.
-The Pofy load method accepts a 'resolve_roots' arguments, as a list of path that glob and [import](#import) tags should use as root when searching for files.
+The MarshPy load method accepts a 'resolve_roots' arguments, as a list of path that glob and [import](#import) tags should use as root when searching for files.